armerj/jekyll-now/overviews/_posts/2019-01-01-CodeBreaker-2018-Overview.md

 # Task 1 - It Begins - (Network Traffic Analysis; Binary Reverse Engineering) #

-In this task you are given two Linux libaries and the ransom note, in order to find four pieces of information in the PCAP.
+In this task you are given two Linux libraries and the ransom note, in order to find four pieces of information in the PCAP.

 [Task 1 Writeup](https://armerj.github.io/CodeBreaker-2018-Task-1/)